michael-dean-haynie/ssn/readme.md

 * Requires 2 request-body parameters ('user\_a' and 'user\_b') who's values are the names of the users the friendship is being created for.

 #### GET /api/friendship/check
-* Checks if 2 users are direct or indirect friends.
+* Checks if 2 users are friends (direct or indirect).
 Returns true or false.
 * Requires 2 query-string parameters ('user\_a' and 'user\_b') who's values are the names of the users that are being checked.

 * ex: /api/friendship/check?user\_a=John&user\_b=Jane